-As a web designer, you are responsible for making general decisions, such as the menus that appear on the site and the smallest details, such as the font, color, and graphics you should use.
-A web designer creates the layout and design of a website.
-In simple terms, a website designer makes a site look good, 2 days ago web designers create the visual aspects of websites.
+As a web designer, you are responsible for making decisions that affect the look and feel of a website.
+From the menus that appear on the site to the smallest details such as font, color, and graphics, web designers create the layout and design of a website.
+In simple terms, website designers make a site look good.
 They meet with customers, online or in person, to get a clear picture of the message that should be portrayed on the website.

 Once the details are determined, they create designs, designs, and functions that showcase the customer's services in a way that appeals to the target audience.
-A web designer is responsible for creating attractive and fully functional websites, but he does more than just that.
-If you are a creative person and have a technical inclination, it's time to learn about the roles of web designers and why they play such an important role in today's modern business world.
-Read on and you will learn about the designer's duties, how to qualify, where he is employed and what job prospects look like in this field.
+A web designer is responsible for creating attractive and fully functional websites, but they do more than just that.
+If you are a creative person with a technical inclination, it's time to learn about the roles of web designers and why they play such an important role in today's modern business world.
+Read on and you will learn about the designer's duties, how to qualify, where they are employed and what job prospects look like in this field.

 Depending on who you ask, web designers seem to do it all these days.
 This is because the term “web designer” is often used as an integral label for anyone who creates websites.
 The truth is a little more complicated than that.
 It takes a lot of planning, content creation, artistic effort, coding and hired specialists to make a website a reality.